Integrated Care Training Program

 Application Check List

-- If applying for internship (not residency) confirmed university on reference list
+- If applying for internship (not residency), confirm university on reference list

 - CHS Educational Affiliation Checklist (proof of completion) Resume; supervision experience; personal psychotherapy reflection